Area of a Circle

 The holes are 0.4 m wide and 1 m deep, how much concrete should Max order for each hole?

-The holes will be circular (in cross section) because they are drilled out using an auger.
+The holes are circular (in cross section) because they are drilled out using an auger.

 The diameter is 0.4m, so the Area will be:

 A = (π/4) × D2